modelberry/mbfactory-docs/docs/push-content.md

 - Modelberry (of type topic)

 > **NOTE** The `Home` entry refers to the `Modelberry` entry.
 The `Home` entry
-> cannot be published until the `Modelberry` model has been pushed.
+> cannot be published until the `Modelberry` entry has been pushed.

 ## Next